Internal control: the key to secure financial systems ?

 SaaS Solutions to Support Internal Control

-Internal control is a first barrier to identify risks, set up adapted processes to secure the actions performed by the finance teams, or take preventive measures.
+Internal control is the first barrier to identifying risks, setting up adapted processes to secure the actions performed by the finance teams, or taking preventive measures.

-Trustpair’s third-party risk management platform, specialized in B2B payment fraud prevention, secures the entire Procure-to-Pay process, from the addition or editing of a third-party to the payment, including the monitoring of the data in the vendor master file.
+Trustpair’s third-party risk management platform specializes in B2B payment fraud prevention and secures the entire Procure-to-Pay process, from the addition or editing of a third party to the final payment.
+This includes real-time data monitoring of the data in the vendor master file to make sure there isn’t any suspicious data change or transaction.
+It’s the ultimate fraud protection method.

 Manage the risks related to corporate treasury.